Go To Information for Clinicians

 Package the specimens

 • Complete a Clinical Laboratory Test Request Form for each site.
 Include the site of the lesion on the request form.
-Select “Other” under Molecular Virology and write in “NVO.”
+Select “MPOX PCR” in the Molecular Virology section.
 See an example of a completed form here.

 • Specimens should be packaged and transported as Category B specimens as outlined in Transporting Infectious Substances Safely.

-• Place the bags with specimens and request forms in a cooler with a frozen ice pack.
+• Place the specimen bags with the request forms in a cooler with a frozen ice pack.

 Image